LTrTrung/OtherChallenges/README.md

-# OtherChallenges
+# Other Challenges
+### OverView
-Challenges on LinkedIn
+This responsive is for posting challenged projects posted on LinkedIn